U.S. lawmakers vote to send Lina Khan nomination to full Senate

 He added, however, that he was concerned if the FTC acted with too heavy a regulatory hand that it "could have a negative effect on the economy and undermine free market principles."

-Khan was on the staff of the House Judiciary Committee’s antitrust panel, which wrote a massive report last year that sharply criticized the major tech companies, Amazon Inc, Apple Inc, Facebook Inc and Alphabet’s Google.
+Khan was on the staff of the House Judiciary Committee's antitrust panel, which wrote a massive report last year that sharply criticized the major tech companies, Amazon Inc (AMZN.O), Apple Inc (AAPL.O), Facebook Inc (FB.O) and Alphabet's Google.

 The FTC has already filed a lawsuit asking for Facebook to be forced to divest two big subsidiaries.